tildeholmqvist/connected/README.md

 - As a Site User I can easily navigate to a page regarding a specific category containing the relevant articles.

-- As a Site User I can easily find information about the website and the websites purpose.
+- As a Site User I can easily find information about the website and the purpose of the website.

 - As a Site User I can navigate to the online forum allowing me to interact with other users on relevant topics.

-- As a Site User I can easily sign up, log in and log out.
+- As a Site User I can easily sign up, log in, and log out.

 #### Site Administration

 - As a Site Administrator I can easily update the website with new articles and associated images.

-- As a Site Administrator I can manually approve the users comments before the site users can view them, in order to secure that all the content is relevant and following the websites guidelines.
+- As a Site Administrator I can manually approve the user's comments before the site users can view them, to ensure that all the content is relevant and following the website's guidelines.

-- As a Site Administrator I can manually approve the users posts before the site users can view them, in order to secure that all the content is relevant and following the websites guidelines.
+- As a Site Administrator I can manually approve the user's posts before the site users can view them, to ensure that all the content is relevant and following the website's guidelines.

-#### User Stories that hasn't been implemented
+#### User Stories that haven't been implemented

 - As a Site User I can choose what category I want my discussion post to be in.

 - As a Site User I can filter the articles by date or writer.

-#### Future User Stories to consider
+#### Future User Stories to Consider

 - As a Site User I can save or give a like to articles.
-- As a Site User I can find my saved or liked articles in my own profilepage to find the concerned articles easier.
+- As a Site User I can find my saved or liked articles in my profilepage to find the concerned articles easier.

 ## Design & Layout

-The site has a very simple and clean design which was chosen purposely in order to create a sense of reliability that aligns with the websites goals, to act like a newssite.
+The site has a very simple and clean design which was chosen purposely to create a sense of reliability that aligns with the goals of the website, to act like a news site.

 ### Wireframes